search

 Hot Topics

 HARMFUL ALGAL BLOOMS.
 HABs have serious, negative impacts on water quality and the health of people, pets, and livestock.
-What causes HABs and how can they be prevented?
+From tidal estuaries and back bays to nearshore marine waters, New Jersey’s coastal environments support fisheries, recreation, wildlife, and local economies.
+Increasingly, however, these valuable ecosystems are vulnerable to a wide range of harmful algal blooms (HABs).
+What causes HABs, how can they be prevented, and what can you do to help?

 LANDSCAPE ARCHITECTURE.Planting native flowering plants, grasses and trees boosts the aesthetic appeal of any landscape while reducing stormwater runoff and increasing habitat for birds, pollinators, and other critical species.
 Read about a planting initiative we designed and implemented at Thompson Park as part of a multi-faceted Stormwater Treatment Train project.